 For many years women have often been a subject of desire through the “masculine gaze” in fashion photography and painting.
 While the female gaze has always been present in the world of fine art, it often has been pushed aside and definitely not highlighted.
 It is only in the last couple of years that famous galleries and art institutions have begun to reverse the marginalization of female and minority voices in art, echoing a process that smaller, independent galleries and art spaces began long ago.

 While 2016 has been a tough political year for women, in the art world things are looking up for females who are increasingly seeing more representation in galleries and are finally finding space to showcase the unique viewpoint of the female gaze.
-In May, The Untitled Space gallery presented the exhibition, “In the Raw: The Female Gaze on the Nude.”
-Curated by gallery director and artist Indira Cesarine and artist/curator Coco Dolle, the group show presented the paintings, sculptures, photography, sculptures, mixed media and videos of twenty female artists’ intimate vision on the female nude to reclaim the female body through art.
+In May, The Untitled Space gallery, launched by The Untitled Mag’s editor-in-chief, Indira Cesarine, presented the exhibition, “In the Raw: The Female Gaze on the Nude.”
+The group show presented the paintings, sculptures, photography, sculptures, mixed media and videos of twenty female artists’ intimate vision on the female nude to reclaim the female body through art.

 Artists in “In The Raw” redefined female identity by showing women in a realistic and imperfect light.
 Work featured created a cultural discourse of women on women and a female intervention on patriarchal culture.
 The array of international exhibiting artists included Amanda Charchian, Aneta Bartos, Annika Connor, Coco Dolle, Elisa Garcia de la Huerta, Ellen Jong, Indira Cesarine, Jennifer Caviola, Katya Zvereva, Kelsey Bennett, Leah Schrager, Logan White, Loretta Mae Hirsch, Lynn Bianchi, Maria Kreyn, Marianna Rothen, Marie Tomanova, Meredith Ostrom, Sophia Wallace and Victoria de Lesseps.
 Other recent exhibits that focused on the female gaze included Cheim & Read Gallery’s “The Female Gaze: Women Look at Women” and the role-reversal, “The Female Gaze: Women Look at Men.